Home » Special Needs » Disability Access Service – DAS

 Disney Disability Access Service – DAS

-The Disability Access Service – DAS – at Walt Disney World is a service created in order to minimize wait times for those who have special needs and cannot wait in the stand-by queue for attractions around Disney World.
+The Disability Access Service – DAS – at Walt Disney World is a service created in order to minimize wait times for those who have cognitive special needs.
+For example, those with autism or similar neurodivergent disorders can benefit with DAS accommodations.
 This service replaces the Guest Assistance Card program.

 How to Get Disability Access Service (DAS)